 The irony of the courthouse museum being in an old jail wasn’t entirely lost on me.
 The exhibits on famous legal cases from Arizona such as Gonzales v.
 Sheely (which predates Brown v.
 Board) and Miranda v.
 Arizona were interesting, as was the section about the two Supreme Court Justices from the state, William Rehnquist (though he was actually born in Milwaukee) and Sandra Day O’Connor (though she was actually born in El Paso).
 Both my camera and my bladder thanked that guard.

-The last 500-1000 feet?
+The last five hundred to a thousand feet?
 Completely rough and off-trail, leading to a rock pile.
 The good news was that the cache had been replaced recently and found three weeks before so I was pretty sure it was there.
 The bad news was that the clue was “hidden under a big flat rock.”
 Really?!?
 It was a rock pile!
 They’re all rocks!
-Whoever rated it as a 1.5/2.5 should be (with love and kindness, of course) stabbed in the face!
-Full disclosure: the 2.5 for Terrain was not entirely unwarranted because I could see the other end of the trail from where I was searching.
-It was full of height changes (T 3.0) but much shorter (1500 feet perhaps?).
+Whoever rated it as a D1.5/T2.5 should be (with love and kindness, of course) stabbed in the face!
+Full disclosure: the T2.5 was not entirely unwarranted because I could see the other end of the trail from where I was searching.
+It was full of height changes (T3) but much shorter (fifteen hundred feet perhaps).
 I had seemingly come the long way.
 But I looked and looked.
 I could not for the life of me find it!
 An hour passed while searching.
 So many rocks!
 And I had no intention of leaving without it because, again, I didn’t want to have to come back.
 Another hour passed up there.
-It was only 70 degrees on a winter day and I was tired and sweating like…some clever metaphor that is expected to sweat a lot.
+It was only seventy degrees on a winter day and I was tired and sweating like … some clever metaphor that is expected to sweat a lot.
 I can’t imagine what looking for this thing would have been like in the summer.
-This experience only reinforced my previously-held opinion of Phoenix.
+This experience only reinforced my previously held opinion of Phoenix.

 I’ve mentioned this before (and digressive tangents are my bread and butter in a literary sense) but I was reminded of this as I wondered how to continue.
 Villains have to be strong and powerful.
 Why?
 Because anyone else might try to betray them or might be a tool to use and then discard when the time is right.
 They can only count on themselves.
 Heroes, on the other hand?
 Heroes don’t have to be the best or the most powerful or perfect because heroes have friends.
 Heroes have people who will help them, fight beside them, or even for them.
 Apparently, I am a hero.
 Remember I mentioned that someone found the cache a few weeks before?
 That finder was someone I know, Geocache Talk‘s own Pathfinder33.
 On that windswept pile, I reached out to him.
 And he answered the call.
 We talked for a bit, but reception was spotty on both our ends.
 He gave me a directional hint and even offered to pop over and give me a hand since he lived close enough to shoot over on his bike.
 I was willing to take him up on his offer, but ruminating on the extra clue he gave me and thinking a little outside of the box I had confined myself to turned out to be enough.